ZamanGhani/azfamtechdigitalmarketing/README.md

 2. Complete E-commerce site on Shopify
 3. Theme Installation
 4. Plugin Installation
+5. Migration from other CMS to Shopify.
+6. Drop Shipping

 # SEO
 SEO (Search Engine Optimaization) is the backbone of Digital Market.
 It's help developer and marketers to promote their product on Internet Media like Facebook , Google Buisness , Instgram etc